storybookjs/ember/docs/sharing/design-integrations.md

 #### View stories in Figma

 Once they're connected, you'll be able to view the story by clicking the link in the sidebar.
 Click "View story".
-Alternatively, open the plugin by using the command palette (in Mac OS, use `Command + /`, in Windows use `Control + /`) then type `Storybook Connect`.
+Alternatively, open the plugin by using the command palette (in Mac OS, use `Command + /`, in Windows, use `Control + /`), then type `Storybook Connect`.

 <video autoPlay muted playsInline loop>
   <source src="figma-plugin-open-story.mp4" type="video/mp4" />